sumiya-kuroda/PupilSense/README.md

     |
     └── train_data.json

-### Annotations
+This finetunes the best model you already have and it expects the following file strucure.
+Ask Sumiya to give you the model and save it under `models_best/`

+  ├── dataset/
+  │   └── ...
+  ├── models/
+  └── models_best/
+      ├── Config/
+      ├── metrics.json
+      └── model_final.pth

 To annotate the dataset, we recommend using [MakeSense.ai](https://www.makesense.ai/).
-Export these annotations in the COCO format, which should include necessary details for images, annotations, and categories (`pupil` only i.e., `MODEL.ROI_HEADS.NUM_CLASSES = 1`).
+Export these annotations in the COCO format, which should include necessary details for images, annotations, and categories (`pupil` only for now i.e., `MODEL.ROI_HEADS.NUM_CLASSES = 1`).
 Copy/paste them into train_data.json as shown above.

 ## 3. Inference
 This folder contains scripts to predict pupil size using the trained model saved in `models/`. `cd` to this folder and run `snakemake --profile swc-hpc/`.
 Snakefile requires you to have three file/dirs beorehand: